danielringch/homebattery/docs/handbook/logging.rst

 Logging data can be sent via a UDP port, if a host is set in the logging configuration.
 For configuration, see the :doc:`software reference <../software/configuration>`

 Log data is then sent as plain text to this host.
-Homebattery comes with its own small application to receive this log data and store it as a file for every day, see https://github.com/danielringch/homebattery/releases.
+Homebattery comes with its own small application to receive this log data and store it in one file per day, see https://github.com/danielringch/homebattery/releases.

 The logger application takes the following arguments: